 Assam tea from CTC will typically be more robust, crisp, malty, and possibly astringent.
 Instead of being available in loose leaf form, this sort of tea is typically found in tea bags.
 However, it\’s a fantastic base for chai teas or for teas that must be robust to withstand the scent of milk, sugar, and spices.

 Of all the black tea varieties, Assam black tea is typically said to contain the most caffeine.
 But not all Assam teas contain as much caffeine.
 The amount of caffeine in tea depends on the grade, kind of plant, time of harvest, and brewing technique.
 Tea bags with broken Assam dust may have more caffeine than loose leaf tea.
 Because of its potent flavour and high caffeine level, Assam is a preferred option for breakfast teas.

 According to a study on the amount of caffeine in Indian teas, Assam unbroken loose-leaf tea contains the least amount of caffeine of any Indian black tea.
-The largest amounts were found in Assam orange pekoe and Assam CTC, more so than in Darjeeling or other Indian black teas.
+The largest amounts were found in Assam orange pekoe and Assam ctc tea online in uttar Pradesh, more so than in Darjeeling or other Indian black teas.

 Finally, choose Assam CTC or orange pekoe black tea if you want the cup with the highest caffeine and a robust, snappy flavour.
 Choose unbroken loose-leaf tea for the greatest advantages and a lighter cup.

 For more knowledge about Best assam tea online, Assam ctc tea online in Madhya Pradesh, Assam ctc tea online in uttar Pradesh and Assam tea online in Uttarakhand visit us at https://maharanichai.com/